powersj/powersj.io/content/post/ubuntu-bionic-chrony.md

 #### sourcestats

-The `sourcestats` command is used to show additional statistics for each server.
+The `sourcestats` command is used to show additional statistics for each server including the number of samples from each server and estimated offset from a source.
 Again, I highly suggest using the `-v` flag to get more details on each column.

+For additional details on each field view the [sourcestats documentation](https://chrony.tuxfamily.org/doc/3.3/chronyc.html#sourcestats)

 ```shell
 $ chronyc sourcestats -v